ummel/fusionData/README.md

     Merging donor spatial predictor variables...
     Merging recipient spatial predictor variables...
     Assembling output data frames...
-    Performing validation checks...
+    Performing consistency checks...

 ``` r
 lapply(data, dim)
 ```

     $RECS_2015
-    [1] 26257    67
+    [1] 26213    67

     $ACS_2015
     [1] 1226728      64

 The number of observations in the donor microdata is now higher, reflecting the use of `implicates = 5`.
-Note that the number of rows has increased by less than a factor of five.
+Note that the number of rows has actually increased by less than a factor of five.
 This is because `assignLocation()` collapses duplicate household-PUMA observations and adjusts the sample “weight” column accordingly.
 This reduces the amount of data without affecting subsequent statistical results.

-The difference in the number of columns between the RECS and ACS microdata is due to the former’s inclusion of our three requested donor variables.
-Otherwise, both data frames are entirely consistent with one another.
-They each include a unique household identifier variable and an identical set of harmonized survey and spatial variables that can be exploited by the fusion process.
+The difference in the number of columns between the RECS and ACS microdata is due to the former’s inclusion of our three requested fusion variables.
+Otherwise, both data frames are entirely consistent with one another; `assemble()` performs formal checks to ensure this is the case.
+Each microdata set includes a unique household identifier variable and an identical set of harmonized survey and spatial variables that can be exploited by the fusion process.

 By specifying the `pca` argument, the *numeric* spatial variables are